 - If you are using data based on dates then select the Date Axis Type so that your Sparkline will demonstrate any gaps in your data based on dates.
 You will be prompted to select the data range containing the date values.
 In the example below, you can see the dates are 1, 2, 5, 6, 10, 11, 12 January.
 The data has gaps within the dates and by using the Date Axis Type you can now see corresponding gaps in the Sparkline.

-- If you have any negative values in your data then you can click Axis > Show Axis so that it is easy to identify zero in the values
+- If there are any negative values in your data then you can click Axis > Show Axis so that it is easy to identify zero in the values

-- If you wish to change the direction of the plotted data, click Axis > Plot Data Right to Left
+- You can also change the direction of the plotted data, click Axis > Plot Data Right to Left

 - If you wish to adjust the scale of values shown in the Sparkline, you can do this using the Custom Value options for both the Vertical Axis Minimum Value Options and Vertical Axis Maximum Value Options

 Group or Ungroup Sparklines

-If you have created a sparkline and then used the AutoFill tool to copy the sparkline to other cells you will find that the sparklines are now grouped together.
-Any formatting changes made to a Sparkline within the group will see the change applied to all sparklines within the group.
-Whilst this does have its advantages you may need to be able to edit sparklines individually.
+If you have created a sparkline using the AutoFill tool, this will have created a Sparkline group.
+Any formatting changes made to a Sparkline within the group will also be applied to other sparklines within the group.
+Whilst this does have its advantages you may want to be able to edit sparklines individually.
 You can do this by ungrouping sparklines from the main group.
-Vice versa, if you’ve created sparklines individually and wish to edit them as a group, you can easily perform this.
+Vice versa, if you’ve created sparklines individually and wish to edit them as a group, you can group them together.

 - Select the cell containing a sparkline which is part of a group

 - From the Sparkline Tools > Design tab, click the Ungroup button